WUSTL-Biol4220/home/labs/lab_04B.md

 To begin, we will align `adh.fasta` using MUSCLE.
 MUSCLE supports fairly few options, but it is fast.

 ```
-$ muscle -in adh.fasta  -out adh.muscle_it1.fasta --maxiters 1
+$ muscle -in adh.fasta  -out adh.muscle_it1.fasta -maxiters 1

 MUSCLE v3.8.31 by Robert C. Edgar